Our team

 British Ceramics Biennial 2017 Award, Taste Contemporary Miart, Milan, Taste Contemporary 2022 Art Genève, Switzerland.

-The forms are related to the body.
-They are imaginative externalisations of the human interior, sometimes suggestive of endoscopic lifeforms transmogrified into three dimensions, deconstructed and amalgamated, formed from dreams and visions of things not yet known.
+The abstract forms are imaginative externalisations of the human interior, sometimes suggestive of endoscopic lifeforms transmogrified into three dimensions, deconstructed and amalgamated, formed from dreams and visions of things not yet known.

 www.zoelloyd.com